 The BCMF is about the preservation and popularization of Celtic Music, however, peruse and purchase the merchandise and food provided by our vendor friends while you are there.

 We also wanted to raise awareness and support for local groups and agencies that need financial help.
 The BCMF supports the Jamison Children's Center for Abused Children, an underfunded agency that is vitally important to far too many children in Kern County, and we hope you will help us in that endeavor.
-Last year, the 2012 Music Fest allowed us to donate $1100 to the Jamison Center.
+In the past, the Music Fest allowed us to donate $1100 to the Jamison Center.
 We will continue our effort to support the Center.